-While it’s admittedly a little intimidating and overwhelming to be shooting in less than a week (especially for our amazing Art Department, I’d imagine), it’s mostly a relief to me because I’ve been chompin’ at the bit for two years now to get these characters (their worlds, situations and themes) up on that screen (not to mention Eric and Vickie Troyer have been living with these characters for years now!
-I can only imagine how excited they both must be to see it come to fruition finally!)
+While it’s admittedly a little intimidating and overwhelming to be shooting in less than a week (especially for our amazing Art Department, I’d imagine!), it’s mostly a relief to me because I’ve been chompin’ at the bit for two years now to get these characters (their worlds, situations and themes) up on that screen – it’s exciting to see it finally come to fruition.

-Our shared precious and rare luxury of actually making it to principal photography will all be over in the blink of an eye – so we must cherish it while it’s here.
+Our precious and rare luxury of actually making it to principal photography will all be over in the blink of an eye – so I am trying to cherish it while it’s here.

-We are now charged with bringing these REAL PEOPLE (as they must become to all of us) and their emotional and meaningful STORIES fully to life via performances and collaborative production-value execution (within the confines of our “never enough money or time” low budget arena) to get them in the can – so we can move on to the third phase of storytelling puzzle marathons of this amazing process.
+We are now all charged with bringing these real people (as they must become to all of us) and their emotional and meaningful stories fully to life via performances and collaborative production-value execution (within the confines of our “never enough money or time” low budget arena) to get them in the can – so we can move on to the third leg of thes storytelling ultra marathon.

 Every Day in Prep Brings New Lessons

 I’ve been praising Valerie McCaffrey for months now, for her ability to paint with people, to create this amazing ensemble for me to work with – but her ability to hold the deals together and juggle the myriad logistics is just awe inspiring.
 “I’m not worthy, I’m not worthy!”
+I say, bowing before her!
 We are so blessed to have her pulling the talent in for us – and somehow holding it all together!
-The likes of which I can finally share!!!!
+The likes of which I can finally share!

 OUR TREMENDOUS CAST:

-Eddie Furlong (Terminator 2, CSI, The Green Hornet), Ed Asner (Up!, Lou Grant, Mary Tyler Moore), Meat Loaf Aday (The Rocky Horror Picture Show, Fight Club), Grace Johnston (Beaches), Rick Ravenllo (The Cave, Hart’s War), Brian Krause (Charmed, Mad Men, The Closer, CSI), Daz Crawford (Blade II, The World Is Not Enough), TJ Thyne (Bones), Elaine Hendrix (The Parent Trap, Romy and Michele’s High School Reunion), Rena Owen (Once Were Warriors) and on and on and on it goes…I’m just so thrilled and excited to see what all these amazing pros bring to the set next week!
+Eddie Furlong (Terminator 2, CSI, The Green Hornet), Ed Asner (Up!, Lou Grant, Mary Tyler Moore), Meat Loaf (The Rocky Horror Picture Show, Fight Club), Grace Johnston (Beaches), Rick Ravanello (The Cave, Hart’s War), Brian Krause (Charmed, Mad Men, The Closer, CSI), Daz Crawford (Blade II, The World Is Not Enough), TJ Byrne (Wolf of Wall Street, Horrible Bosses), Elaine Hendrix (Sex&Drugs&Rock&Roll, The Parent Trap, Romy and Michele’s High School Reunion), Rena Owen (Once Were Warriors) and on and on and on it goes…I’m just so thrilled and excited to see what all these amazing pros bring to the set next week!

 More on all that later!